 Conference Date: October 11th - 15th, 2020

 From its onset, the IEEE-IAS Annual Meeting planning committee pays close attention to the development of the Covid-19 and its impact on everyday life.
-With the approaching of IAS AM 2020, scheduled for October 11–15, 2020, in Detroit, Michigan, USA, our primary concern is the health, safety, and comfort of our conference attendees and colleagues.
+Our primary concern is the health, safety, and comfort of our conference attendees and colleagues.

 The most up-to-date information on IAS AM 2020, will continue to be announced on our website.